techstudycell/NodeMCU-Cadio-Home-Automation-System/README.md

 This ESP8266 NodeMCU home automation system has the following features:

-1.Control appliances with the voice command using Google Assistant.
+1. Control appliances with the voice command using Google Assistant.
-2.Control appliances with the voice command using Alexa.
+2. Control appliances with the voice command using Alexa.
-3.Control appliances with the Cadio app.
+3. Control appliances with the Cadio app.
-4.Control home appliances manually without internet.
+4. Control home appliances manually without internet.
-5.Monitor real-time feedback in the Cadio, Google Home, and 6.Amazon Alexa App.
+5. Monitor real-time feedback in the Cadio, Google Home, and 6.Amazon Alexa App.
-7.Set Timer to control the devices automatically.
+7. Set Timer to control the devices automatically.
-7.Remember the previous state after the power cut (EEPROM).
+7. Remember the previous state after the power cut (EEPROM).
-8.Can change the WiFi details through OTA.
+8. Can change the WiFi details through OTA.
-9.Don't have to write a single-line code.
+9. Don't have to write a single-line code.
 (No coding).

 ## Tutorial Video on IoT Project using ESP8266 NodeMCU
 https://youtu.be/jKBywXI3hmE

 ## Required Components (Without PCB):
-1.ESP8266 NodeMCU.
+1. ESP8266 NodeMCU.
-2.4-channel 5V SPDT Relay Module.
+2. 4-channel 5V SPDT Relay Module.
-3.Switches or pushbuttons (4no)
+3. Switches or pushbuttons (4no)

 ## Required Components (With PCB):
-1.Relays 5v (SPDT) (4 no)
+1. Relays 5v (SPDT) (4 no)
-2.BC547 Transistors (4 no)
+2. BC547 Transistors (4 no)
-3.PC817 Optocuplors (4 no)
+3. PC817 Optocuplors (4 no)
-4.510-ohm 0.25-watt Resistor (4 no) (R1 - R4)
+4. 510-ohm 0.25-watt Resistor (4 no) (R1 - R4)
-5.1k 0.25-watt Resistors (5 no) (R5 - R9)
+5. 1k 0.25-watt Resistors (5 no) (R5 - R9)
-6.LED 5-mm (5 no)
+6. LED 5-mm (5 no)
-7.1N4007 Diodes (5 no) (D1 - D5)
+7. 1N4007 Diodes (5 no) (D1 - D5)
-8.Push Buttons (4 no) or Switches
+8. Push Buttons (4 no) or Switches
-9.Terminal Connectors
+9. Terminal Connectors
-10.5V DC supply
+10. 5V DC supply

 ## Circuit Diagram of the ESP8266 IoT Project
 This is the complete circuit diagram for this home automation project.
 I have explained the circuit in the tutorial video.